-MEMORANDUM OF UNDERSTANDING #12: INCREASED DIVERSITY IN HIRING
+MEMORANDUM OF UNDERSTANDING #8: INCREASED DIVERSITY IN HIRING

-MEMORANDUM OF UNDERSTANDING #12 INCREASED DIVERSITY IN HIRING
+MEMORANDUM OF UNDERSTANDING #8 INCREASED DIVERSITY IN HIRING

-1. The parties have a shared interest in improving the diversity of lecturers at the University of Michigan.
-In order to better understand steps that have been taken toward improving Lecturer diversity, the parties will meet in Special Conference each academic year for the term of this contract to discuss the University's efforts toward that goal.
-Academic HR will invite stakeholders from all three campuses to participate in the Special Conference and share the current resources and training available on each campus.
-The purpose of the meeting will be to share this information and receive feedback from the Union.

-2. The annual meetings shall share data collected over the previous year, disaggregated by School or College, on the following items:

-- a. the implicit bias training and other forms of diversity training relevant to job searches for hiring Employees that have been offered throughout the previous year; - b. the targeted outreach approaches that have been employed for Lecturer searches.

-3. At the Special Conference, Academic HR will provide data on the race and gender composition of UM Lecturer faculty, disaggregated by campus and by school or college.
+- 1. The parties have a shared interest in improving the diversity of lecturers at the University of Michigan.
+To better understand steps that have been taken toward improving Lecturer diversity, the parties will meet in Special Conference each academic year for the term of this contract, to discuss the Employer's efforts toward that goal.
+Academic HR and the Union will each invite up to two knowledgeable stakeholders, who have content expertise, from all three campuses to participate in the Special Conference.
+The Union's stakeholder invitees will be members of the Lecturers' bargaining unit and the Employer's stakeholder invitees will be University administrators.
+The purpose of the meeting will be for the Union and the Employer to share information and ask questions, for the Union to share feedback, and for the Parties to discuss strategies to make progress in our shared interest in improving the diversity of Lecturers at the University of Michigan.
+Topics of discussion shall include: - a. the implicit bias training and other forms of diversity training relevant to job searches for hiring Employees that have been offered throughout the previous year; - b. the targeted outreach approaches that have been employed for Lecturer searches, if applicable; - c. the processes employed in specific searches that led to the hiring of all Lecturers from one or more underrepresented groups throughout the previous year, if applicable. - 2.
+At the annual meetings, the Employer shall share data collected over the previous year, disaggregated by School or College, on the following items: - a.
+The race and gender composition of UM Lecturer faculty, disaggregated by campus, and by school or college, by FTE, and by job title.

+MEMORANDUM OF UNDERSTANDING #8: INCREASED DIVERSITY IN HIRING

+3. To enable a productive discussion, Academic HR will provide the information described above (#2) one week prior to the Special Conference.

+4. Minutes of Meeting

+Minutes of the meeting will be taken by the Union.
+These will be circulated for review and accuracy among the Union and the Employer before finalization, and then disseminated among the Union and the Employer.

+MEMORANDUM OF UNDERSTANDING #9: PAY ADVANCE FOR FIRST TIME EMPLOYEES

-MEMORANDUM OF UNDERSTANDING #13 PAY ADVANCE FOR FIRST TIME EMPLOYEES
+MEMORANDUM OF UNDERSTANDING #9 PAY ADVANCE FOR FIRST TIME EMPLOYEES

 An eligible Employee may submit a written request on a form provided by the University to receive an advance on the salary due for the full month of September employment, provided that the request is timely received by the Payroll Office and that the Employee's HR job data is timely entered into M-Pathways.
+The form can be found at the Payroll website and leounion.org/resources.
 Advances will be for the entirety of the Employee's September payment and will not adjust or alter the distribution of future payments.